The Biden administration on Friday blocked the construction of the proposed 211-mile Ambler road used for accessing minerals in Alaska.

 The Interior Department, however, argues that the road would disrupt habitats, pollute salmon spawning grounds, and threaten the hunting and fishing traditions of over 30 Alaska Native communities.

-MINING.COM requested a comment from Ambler Metals about the Interior Department’s decision, but the company did not respond by press time.
+MINING.COM requested a comment from Ambler Metals about the Interior Department’s decision, but the company did not respond by the time this story was published.